Last updated on January 9th, 2022

 - Great for beginners

 - The entire series is too light for the heavy players

-5. Pyramid Path Rising Pearl Bowling Ball
+6 Pyramid Path Rising Pearl Bowling Ball

-The ball features a symmetric core that makes the drilling of the holes a little more versatile and you will be able to have the holes in the exact spot that you feel comfortable with them.
+The ball features a symmetric core that makes the drilling of the holes a little more versatile, and you will be able to have the holes in the exact spot that you feel comfortable with them.

-It offers decent hook potential and this also means that you will need to adjust your game somewhat if you are looking for the best results.
+It offers decent hook potential, and this also means that you will need to adjust your game somewhat if you are looking for the best results.